Contact Dermatitis Is A Skin Condition Caused by Irritants or Allergens that Usually Results in a Rash

 Treatment: Mild-to-moderate cases of contact dermatitis do not require treatment.
 Most rashes subside within 2-4 weeks, and mild cases can fade in a matter of days.
 However, over-the-counter or home remedies can help reduce symptoms and quicken recovery, including:

 If discomfort is serious or you do not notice improvement after three weeks of home care, make an appointment with your doctor, who may prescribe a topical or oral corticosteroid.

 - Causes of Contact Dermatitis

 - How Contact Dermatitis Develops

 - Contact Dermatitis and Acne

-Contact dermatitis (CD) is a skin condition that develops after skin comes in contact with a substance that is an irritant or an allergen.
-The skin reacts with a red/pink rash, and depending on the type of contact dermatitis, may also come with dryness, pain, itching, stinging, burning, swelling, blisters, and/or oozing.
-Most people experience CD at least once in a lifetime.
+Contact dermatitis is a skin condition that develops after skin comes in contact with a substance that is an irritant or an allergen.
+The skin reacts with a red/pink rash, and depending on the type of contact dermatitis, the rash may also come with dryness, pain, itching, stinging, burning, swelling, blisters, and/or oozing.
+Most people experience contact dermatitis at least once in a lifetime.
 Even infants experience a form of contact dermatitis called diaper rash.